rawsrc/PhpEcho/README.md

 Now, the engine is able to check when data must be escaped and preserve the datatype when it's safe in HTML context
 2. Instead of dying silently with `null` or empty string, the engine now throws an `Exception` You must produce a better code as the engine will crash on each low quality code segment.
+3. Add new method `renderBlock()` to link easily a child block to its parent
-3. Many code improvements
+4. Many code improvements
-4. Soon "Fully tested": tests are in progress
+5. Soon "Fully tested": tests are in progress

 **What you must know to use it**
 1. All values read from a PhpEcho instance are escaped and safe in HTML context.